 CillliaJifei Ou, Gershon Dublon, Chin-Yi Chen, Mike Wang, Liang Zhou, Felix Heibeck, Hiroshi Ishii / 2016

-In nature, hair has numerous functions: to provide warmth, adhesion, locomotion, sensing, a sense of touch, as well as it’s well known aesthetic qualities.
-This work presents a computational method of 3D printing hair structures.
+In nature, hair has numerous functions for providing warmth, adhesion, locomotion, sensing and a sense of touch.
+It also has well known aesthetic qualities.
+This work presents a computational method for the 3D printing of hair structures.
 It allows us to design and generate hair geometry at 50 micrometer resolution and assign various functionalities to the hair.
-The ability to fabricate customized hair structures enables us to create super fine surface texture; mechanical adhesion property; new passive actuators and touch sensors on a 3D printed artifact.
+The ability to fabricate customized hair structures enables us to create super fine surface texture, mechanical adhesion, new passive actuators and touch sensors on a 3D printed artifact.
 We also present several applications to show how the 3D-printed hair can be used for designing everyday interactive objects.

 For technical detail, please reference our paper below.